Frequently Asked Questions (FAQ)

 I’m from another club, can I visit?

 We welcome all visitors that are in bogu to participate in our practices.
-The community centre has a drop-in fee that can be purchased in single or 10-ticket increments.
+The community centre has a drop-in fee that needs to be purchased online from the City of Markham before arriving at the dojo.
 For vising sensei’s, please contact us in advance so we can cover your fees.

 How long does it take to get into bogu (armour)?